 Aside from speeding, there are other forms of moving violations.
-Depending on the state law, a surcharge might be justified by doing these.
-Most people might be doing these things without knowing that it can cause a legal consequence.
+Depending on the state law, a surcharge might be justified doing these.
+Most people might be doing these things without knowing that it can cause legal consequences.
 Regardless, it is recommended to not be used to doing such.

 Texting while driving is a dangerous practice, but many people still do it.
 Though you may receive a ticket for it, it may not increase your rates.
 Still, that depends on your state laws.
 However, a violation is a violation.
 It is recorded in your driving history.